bashirk/POEMAI/tests/README.md

 const testClient = new DialogTestClient('msteams', sut);

 let reply = await testClient.sendActivity('hi');
 assert.strictEqual(reply.text, 'Welcome to POEM AI.
-Will you like to proceed with my founder's assessment?');
+Will you like to proceed with my founder\'s assessment?');
 ```

 ## Further reading